 Site Scoring System

-Based on your first impressions of the site and your subsequent exploration of key features, please assign scores for the following five criteria:
+Based on your first impressions of the site and your subsequent exploration of key features, please assign scores for the following criteria:

-- Redundant, confusing pathways to content (0.0)
+- Redundant, confusing pathways to content (0 points)

 - No personalization (0)